hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/chat_gpt/gemini_traigner.md

 # No functions or classes are defined in the provided code.
 # Therefore, no tests can be written.
 A minimal example is added
-# to demonstrate the correct use of pytest.
+# to demonStarte the correct use of pytest.

 def test_mode_is_dev():